 The Commission for Africa report is launched at the British Museum on 11th March, calling upon the world's wealthiest nations to double aid to Africa, remove trade barriers and help stamp out corruption.

-On 17th March the five sisters and fiancée of Robert McCartney, a Belfast man murdered in an IRA shooting on 30th January, meet with the US President George Bush, who backs them in their campaign for justice.
+On 17th March the five sisters and fiancée of Robert McCartney, a Belfast man murdered in an IRA shooting on 30th January, meet with the US President George W. Bush, who backs them in their campaign for justice.

 Monty Python's Spamalot opens on Broadway at the Shubert Theatre on the same day.

 The former British Prime Minister Lord Callaghan dies on 26th March, the eve of his 93rd birthday and only 11 days after the death of his wife, Audrey.

 On 28th March, little more than three months after the tsunami disaster, an earthquake shakes the coast of Indonesia.

 Elections in Zimbabwe held on 31st March, claimed to be fraudulent by the opposition, give Robert Mugabe's Zanu-PF party a two-thirds majority.
 The result allows the President to change the constitution to install a successor without immediately calling elections.

 Pope John Paul II dies on 2nd April, aged 84.